 Accurate pacing and monitoring of intensity is essential to both time trial racing and training.
-If you have been following the advanced/intermediate plan, you will already be familiar with using either heart rate, power or a combination of them both.
+If you have been following the Pre-season Plan, you will already be familiar with using either heart rate, power or a combination of them both.
 A power meter does represent a significant investment but, as long as you take the time to learn how to use it and interpret the data it provides, it can be invaluable for time trialling.
 For higher level efforts especially, where heart rate lag can be an issue, a power meter ensures that right from the first pedal stroke you are riding at the correct intensity.

 How important is threshold testing?

 Whether using heart rate or power, testing for threshold and using this figure to calculate your training zones is essential.
 Also, for time trialling, knowing this key number is crucial for pacing.